stebliankin/emomis/README.md

 For a detailed description of the pipeline process, refer to our paper:

-Stebliankin, Baral, Nunez-Castilla, Sobhan, Cickovski, Mondal, Siltberg-Liberles, Chapagain, Mathee, and Narasimhan (2022), EMoMiS: A Pipeline for Epitope-based Molecular Mimicry Search in Protein Structures with Applications to SARS-CoV-2, (Under review, ISMB 2022).
+Stebliankin, Baral, Nunez-Castilla, Sobhan, Cickovski, Mondal, Siltberg-Liberles, Chapagain, Mathee, and Narasimhan, EMoMiS: A Pipeline for Epitope-based Molecular Mimicry Search in Protein Structures with Applications to SARS-CoV-2, (Under review, ISMB 2022).

 ## Inatallation